An introduction to the role of Voluntary Services at The Queen Elizabeth Hospital King's Lynn NHS Foundation Trust

 Where do volunteers work?

-Our volunteers can assist in almost all of the hospital; here are a few examples:
+Our volunteers support in a range of areas; here are a few examples;

 - Day Surgery Centre

 - League of Friends Hospital shop (volunteers must be members of the league)

 - Fundraising Office- download leaflet for details.